seanwarman/file-server/README.md

 [markdown](https://www.markdownguide.org) rendering.
 Just add either .ejs or .md to the file and it'll get converted to html before it's sent.

+## Assets and Modules

+Anything inside the *assets* directory can be fetched using `fetch('/assets/my-file.png')` and anything installed into *node_modules* or *bower_modules* can be loaded using `fetch('/modules/<node_modules|bower_moules>/path/to/my/module.js')`.

+These directories are project-wide, meaning they're not controlled by the users making them effectively read only.
+But nothing's stopping users from installing their own modules and fetching them.

 ## Deployment

 This project's kept in the cd3k dir on my server at the moment, just ssh in